Acronym: Other conventions

 When a multiple-letter abbreviation is formed from a single word, periods are in general not used, although they may be common in informal usage.
-"TV", for example, may stand for a single word ("television" or "transvestite", for instance), and is in general spelled without punctuation (except in the plural).
-Although "PS" stands for the single word "postscript" (or the Latin postscriptum), it is often spelled with periods ("P.S.").
+"TV", for example, may stand for a single word ("television", for instance), and is in general spelled without punctuation (except in the plural).
+Although "PS" stands for the single English word "postscript" or the Latin postscriptum, it is often spelled with periods ("P.S.") as if parsed as Latin post scriptum instead.

 The slash ('/', or solidus) is sometimes used to separate the letters in an acronym, as in "N/A" ("not applicable, not available") and "c/o" ("care of").